hashicorp/terraform-aws-terraform-enterprise/examples/existing-network/README.md

-# EXAMPLE: Standalone / Active-Active, External Services Installation of Terraform Enterprise
+# EXAMPLE: Active-Active, External Services Installation of Terraform Enterprise into an Existing Network

 ## About This Example

 This example for Terraform Enterprise creates a TFE installation with the following traits:

--  Standalone / Active/Active architecture defined by `var.node_count`
+- Active/Active architecture
 - External Services production type
 - m5.xlarge virtual machine type
 - Ubuntu 20.04
 - A publicly accessible HTTP load balancer with TLS termination

 ## Prerequisites